CarolineSeidel/CarolineSeidel/README.md

 <br>⏰ introduction to machine learning
 <br>⏰ memory game on historical milestones of AI

-Currently our platform is only available in German.
+Currently our platform is only available in German - we are working on that! 😉

 <!--
 **CarolineSeidel/CarolineSeidel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.